-The design for the Bordeaux Grand Cru glass dates back to 1959 and is now more topical than ever.
+The design for the Bordeaux Grand Cru glass dates back to 1959 and is more relevant today than ever before.

-Due to the formal characteristics of the glass and its flowability, these wines are velvety dense with body, high extract concentration and sweet, round tannins that are incorporated into the fruit.
-The vessel is not intended to be filled with 860 cc of water.
-We recommend about 100 to 150 ml of wine.
+Due to the formal properties of the glass and its flow behavior, these wines appear velvety-dense with body, high extract concentration, and sweet, round tannins that are integrated into the fruit.
+The vessel is not intended to be filled with the contents of 860 ccm.
+Approximately 100 to 150 ml of wine is recommended.

 The remaining volume is used for the development and presentation of the concentrated, rich aromas.
-This allows the wine to express all its typical characteristics in its optimal form.
-If,on the other hand,small glasses are used, these drops lose fruit, complexity, become one-dimensional, wood accentuated and bitter in the finish.
+With this, the wine can express all its typical characteristics in its optimal form.
+If small glasses are used, these drops lose fruit, complexity, become one-dimensional, wood-dominated, and bitter in the finish.